 I always recommend taking a tour of a new city on the first day of arrival.
 Taking a unique tour is always more fun too.
 We took a carriage ride through the city through Palmetto Carriage Rides.
 Carriage rides are always a treat and in a city so full of history, it was perfect.
 We meandered the streets at the horses’ pace, keeping cozy under blankets and hearing/seeing everything Charleston!

 A few highlights of the trip included a ghost walk one chilly night with Charleston Strolls.
 They do offer non-ghost tours, however, and next time I’d probably opt for one of those (I’m not a creepy story kind of person).
 The walk in the evening along with the history was quite fun though.

-If you haven’t read my post on our cooking classes at Zero George, you absolutely should.
+An absolute highlight of our trip were the cooking classes at Zero George.
 This was my first cooking class and I really had no idea what to expect.

 The experience was truly remarkable and so memorable!
 I now wholeheartedly recommend cooking classes for everyone from novices to chefs.
 You can always learn a little more and your food will be part of an experience instead of just a meal!

 Having written my dissertation on The Civil War and having started countless papers with “As shots fired on Fort Sumter in Charleston harbor” in grad school, a visit to the federal fort in Charleston Harbor was a must.
 You can grab a boat ride to Fort Sumter through Charleston Harbor Tours.

 The tour of the harbor and the view of Charleston from Fort Sumter is wonderful.
 If you aren’t a huge history fan, however, the trip out to the island probably shouldn’t be high on your list.
 The historian in me hates to say that, but it’s really designed for people who love US history and Civil War history in particular.